Hello, my name is Valentin, and I am a night owl.

 Believe me: any sleep advice you might have, I’ve already tried them all!

 It is okay, I know people mean well by giving me advice.
 But there are better ways to help:

 …when I am late.
-I already know it, I warned you, I already feel guilty and there is nothing I can do about it (particularly if you planned a meeting at 7am!).
+I already know it, I warned you, I already feel guilty, and there is nothing I can do about it (especially if you planned a meeting at 7 am!).